Benefits of adding cinnamon to your arsenal of ingredients.

 All of the benefits listed are great reasons why you should keep some cinnamon around.
 Add some cinnamon to your oatmeal, sprinkle some into a cup of tea or coffee, and reap the wonderful benefits of cinnamon in your diet.

-With fall just a few months away, you will be craving some hot tea.
-One of my favorite teas to drink in the fall is the Baked Cinnamon Apple.
+On a cold night, you will be undoubtedly be craving some hot tea.
+One of my favorite teas to drink is Baked Cinnamon Apple.
 I highly recommend it.

 About the Author